ga-curriculum/intermediate-python-for-scripting/function-parameters/README.md

   <span class="subhead">Function Parameters</span>
 </h1>

-**Learning objective:** By the end of this lesson, students will be able to utilize different types of function parameters, understand variable scope, and follow best practices for writing functions in Python.
+**Learning objective:** By the end of this lesson, students will be able to utilize different types of function parameters in Python.

 ## Function parameter types